 This week it’s an All-Beethoven Concert, featuring Alfred Brendel in a performance of Beethoven’s 4th Piano Concerto.

 Opening the concert is the Overture to Egmont.
-Followed by the Piano concerto.
-On the second player and finishing the second half of the concert is a performance of Beethoven’s Symphony Number 5.
+Followed by the Piano concerto and finishing the second half of the concert is a performance of Beethoven’s Symphony Number 5.

 A concert to smooth the edges of the middle of the week with.